awegroup/LEI_kite_airfoil_wind_tunnel_data_16062025/README.md

 # ✏️ {Insert descriptive title}

-✏️ *{Provide a brief overview of the dataset, including its purpose, origin, and key contents.
-Mention what the data represent (e.g. measurements, simulations, processed results, etc.).}*
+✏️ *{Provide a concise overview of the dataset, outlining its purpose, origin, and key contents.
+Describe what the data represent, for example experimental measurements, numerical simulations, or post-processed results.
+Include relevant context such as the campaign, setup, or associated publication.}*

-A good example repo is: [Flightdata12052023](https://github.com/awegroup/Flightdata12052023).
+A good reference structure can be found in [Flightdata12052023](https://github.com/awegroup/Flightdata12052023).

 ---